Gentrification of Miami: Overtown

 Overtown was established as the central African-American neighborhood in segregated Miami during the Jim Crow era.
-Originally labeled, “Colored Town”, it soon grew to incorporate immigrants from the Caribbean, such as Barbados and Trinidad and Tobago.
-These immigrants established some of the first African-American owned businesses in South Florida.
-By the 1960s, it had become a thriving musical culture known as “The Harlem of the South”, catering to artists such as B. B. King and Aretha Franklin.
-The construction of I-95 in the 1960s was blamed as the biggest factor in the demise of Overtown.
-The highway tore the community into four quadrants that complicate efforts by community developers to unify it.
-From 1960 to 1970 the population decreased by 50%, due to the destruction of homes and businesses.
-Today, Overtown’s cityscape is one of deterioration and misfortune.
-Efforts to restore it include renovations of the Lyric Theater and the Miami Greenway River Action Plan of 2001.
+Originally labeled “Colored Town”, it soon grew to incorporate immigrants from the Caribbean, such as Barbados and Trinidad and Tobago.
+These immigrants established some of the first Black-owned businesses in South Florida.
+By the 1960s, it had a thriving musical culture and became known as “The Harlem of the South”, catering to artists such as B. B. King and Aretha Franklin.
+The construction of the I-95 in the 1960s was a major contributing factor in the decline of Overtown.
+The highway divided the community into four quadrants that complicated efforts by community developers to unify it.
+Due to the destruction of homes and businesses, from 1960 to 1970 the population decreased by 50%.
+Efforts to improve the neighborhood include renovations of the Lyric Theater and the Miami Greenway River Action Plan of 2001.